PaulCarrascosa/LMT_Widget_Tool-LWT/README.md

 You will find more information about LMT on its [website](https://livemousetracker.org/) and [publication](https://www.nature.com/articles/s41551-019-0396-1.epdf?shared_access_token=8wpLBUUytAaGAtXL96vwIdRgN0jAjWel9jnR3ZoTv0MWp3GqbF86Gf14i30j-gtSG2ayVLmU-s57ZbhM2WJjw18inKlRYt31Cg_hLJbPCqlKdjWBImyT1OrH5tewfPqUthmWceoct6RVAL_Vt8H-Og%3D%3D).

-In our tool, we use the LMT-Analysis v1.0.5 with few changes in files for our tool to work.
+In our tool, we used the [LMT-Analysis](https://github.com/fdechaumont/lmt-analysis) repo v1.0.5, from [Fabrice de Chaumont](https://github.com/fdechaumont) with only few changes for our tool to work.

+If you have any questions or comments, feel free to contact us, Damien (damien.huzard@igf.cnrs.fr) or Paul (paul.carrascosa@igf.cnrs.fr).

 ## 1. Download (and unzipping)